Data Risk Management: Framework, Assessment & Strategies

 11. dnstwist

-The tool generates permutations using multiple techniques: character substitution, keyboard typos, homoglyphs, bit-flipping, and hyphenation.
+The tool generates permutations using multiple techniques: character substitution, keyboard typos, homoglyphs, and hyphenation.
 Running dnstwist against your primary domains reveals the attack surface you should monitor.

 The tool is available on GitHub.